 Despite being located in one of the driest areas of southeast Mexico, Chichen Itza is home to two stunning cenotes, Cenote Sagrado and Cenote Xtoloc.
 The first cenote has been excavated many times to reveal a wealth of artefacts, including gold, silver, jade and obsidian.
 The skeletons of men and children have also been found, which suggests that Cenote Sagrado was used for human sacrifice to the Water God.
 Despite the dark history, this Cenote is beautiful beyond belief and it certainly worth your time whilst visiting Chichen Itza Mayan Ruins.
 Jumping off the ancient moss-clad stone wall and splashing into the crystal-like icy cool water below is the best way to freshen up.

 Cenote Xtoloc is the second biggest Cenote in Chichen Itza, and was used by the Mayans for freshwater.
 A ramp was constructed down to the waterhole to allow people to fill their water containers.
 There was a temple built beside it, used to offer human remains to the gods as part of the Mayan religious services.

-If all this has got you yearning to visit the ancient site yourself, book a holiday in Mexico (Playa del Carmen and Cancun are two of the closest holiday resorts to Chichen Itza Mayan Ruins) or hop on a Caribbean cruise which skims along the Mexican coast.
+If all this has got you yearning to visit the ancient site yourself, book a holiday in Mexico (Playa del Carmen and Cancun are two of the closest holiday resorts to Chichen Itza Mayan Ruins, and don’t overlook the nearby Coba Mayan Ruins) or hop on a Caribbean cruise which skims along the Mexican coast.